-1. Compliance with general appropriations-law restrictions on the use of federal funds FY 2022
+2. Compliance with general appropriations-law restrictions on the use of federal funds (FY 2022-2024)

 The recipient, and any subrecipient ("subgrantee") at any tier, must comply with all applicable restrictions on the use of federal funds set out in federal appropriations statutes.
-Pertinent restrictions, including from various "general provisions" in the Consolidated Appropriations Act, 2022, are set out at https://ojp.gov/funding/Explore/ FY22AppropriationsRestrictions.htm, and are incorporated by reference here.
+Pertinent restrictions that may be set out in applicable appropriations acts are indicated at https://ojp.gov/funding/Explore/FY24AppropriationsRestrictions.htm, and are incorporated by reference here.